← Back to Recipes

 1. 1

-Pour the water into a medium saucepan and add exactly 2 tablespoons of sugar (or your chosen low-glycemic sweetener substitute) along with the split vanilla bean pod and its scraped seeds.
-Place over medium-low heat.
+Pour 2 cups (480ml) of water into a medium saucepan and add exactly 2 tablespoons of granulated sugar (or substitute with 2 tablespoons erythritol or allulose for zero glycemic impact) along with the split vanilla bean pod and its scraped seeds.
+Place over medium-low heat and stir gently until the sugar dissolves completely, about 2-3 minutes.

 2. 2